ashfaaqrifath/YouTube-Downloader/README.md

 ## Installation

-Download the [YTdownloader.exe](https://github.com/ashfaaqrifath/YouTube-Downloader/releases) file to start using this tool.
+Download the [YTdownloader.exe](https://github.com/ashfaaqrifath/YouTube-Downloader/releases) file to use this tool.

 ## Features